 -If you have sensitive skin, substitute baking soda and use arrowroot powder solely.
 You may also consider omitting the essential oils.

--Use good smelling essential oils, any scent or combination of scents will do.
+-Use good smelling, antibacterial essential oils, any scent or combination of scents will do.
 So pick your favorite and have fun with it!
+My favorite combos are:

 Be sure not to miss a single post, click this link to receive my free eBook and Frugally Sustainable tips by email.